Augmenta-tech/Augmenta-TouchDesigner/README.md

 Place a generated point by holding "alt" key while clicking in the source (this way it will stay after releasing the mouse).
 Then look in TouchDesigner, you should see a renderepoint at the corresponding position.

 **OSC**

+*Using the OSC protocol, you can use the simulator which is available to test for anyone*

 Download the Augmenta [simulator](https://github.com/Theoriz/Augmenta-Simulator/releases).